 When a receipt is required and cannot be obtained or has been lost, a Missing Receipt Declaration must be completed and signed by the individual who incurred the expense.
 Information on this process is available online at https://procurement.usc.edu/payments/reimbursements/receipts/.

 For liability and tax compliance reasons the university offers several university-issued forms of payment to be used whenever possible for incidentals and travel and entertainment expenses instead of personal funds.

-Reimbursement requests for expenses incurred using personal funds will be reimbursed upon event completion.
+Reimbursement requests for approved expenses incurred using personal funds will be reimbursed upon event completion.

 Cash advances are intended to cover anticipated expenses associated with (1) a university business trip, (2) a university-sponsored event or (3) human subject.